 The museum in itself is a spectacular building with beautiful architecture and ornate design.
-It also contains collections of Renaissance and Baroque Art, Gothic Art and Modern Art.
+It also contains collections of Renaissance and Baroque Art, Gothic Art, and Modern Art.

 Visit the Amusement Park and Scenic Views of Montjuïc

-Mont Juïc translates to Mountain of the Jews as this as this hilltop neighborhood is constructed on an Old Jewish Cemetery.
+Mont Juïc translates to Mountain of the Jews as this hilltop neighborhood is constructed on an Old Jewish Cemetery.
 The hillside stands 213 meters above the sea and has a fortress on its top with enriching ancient history.